The Fly (Archie Comics): Powers and abilities

 During the start of the Archie Comics run of the character, the Fly possessed only four talents: the ability to walk up walls, to see in all directions, to escape from any trap, and acrobatic agility.
 Later in the series a string of insect powers were gradually added; in his final realization the Fly possessed whatever power the world's insects possessed multiplied times an nth quantity.
 Prime examples were: strength of a million ants, flight as fast as a million flies, durability, the power to shatter materials by vibrating his "wings" in chirping cricket fashion, webbing spun from the small of his back, bio-luminescent light and "heat", resistance to radiation and the ability to mentally control insects.
 Later in the series when actress Kim Brand was provided her own Fly Ring powers, becoming Fly-Girl, she possessed the same roster of magical insect-themed endowments.

 Later both characters became capable of growing to skyscraper proportions or reducing to the size of an insect.
-These new powers were to remain during the rest of the Archie Series but were ignored during the Red Circle run.
+These new powers remained during the rest of the Archie Series but were ignored during the Red Circle run.